Information Technology (B.S.)

 In addition, to learning the fundamentals of the information technology discipline, students also choose a specialty area of study, including

-Marymount's information technology undergraduate and graduate programs are coordinated through The Cyber Center In Ballston 4040, fourth floor.
+Marymount's information technology undergraduate and graduate programs are coordinated through The Cyber Center in the Ballston Center, fourth floor.
 The web site provides information on the various programs, events, resources, jobs, and internships.

 Marymount undergraduates who wish to accelerate their progress toward completion of the Master of Science in Information Technology can apply for the pre-M.S. option.
 Students accepted into this competitive program begin their studies toward the M.S. in Information Technology while completing their bachelor’s degree in IT or another discipline with a minor in Information Technology.